A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: PROPOSED METHOD

 \section{PROPOSED METHOD}

-Our proposed method builds upon the BSRNN model proposed by Luo and Yu~\cite{Luo2023MusicRNN}.
-BSRNN itself was inspired by prior work that split the wide frequency bands into several different groups~\cite{Takahashi2021DenselyTasks} or apply multi-path recurrent networks to deal with long sequences~\cite{Luo2020Dual-PathSeparation, Kinoshita2020Multi-pathSeparation}.
+Our proposed method builds upon the BSRNN model proposed in \cite{Luo2023MusicRNN}.
+BSRNN itself is related to works that split the frequency bands into several different groups~\cite{Takahashi2021DenselyTasks, Wang2023TF-GridNet:Separation}, and those that apply multi-path recurrent networks to deal with long sequences~\cite{Luo2020Dual-PathSeparation, Kinoshita2020Multi-pathSeparation}.
 The original BSRNN is very similar in structure to our proposed model in \Cref{fig:model}, but with a separate model per stem.
 Each BSRNN model consists of a bandsplitting module, a TF modeling module, and a mask estimator.
 The bandsplitting module in~\cite{Luo2023MusicRNN} partitions an input spectrogram along its frequency axis into $B$ disjoint ``bands'', then, in parallel, performs a normalization and an affine transformation for each band.
 Each affine transformation contains the same number of $D$ output neurons.
 The TF module consists of a stack of bidirectional RNNs operating alternatingly along the time and band axes of the feature map.
-In~\cite{Luo2023MusicRNN}, this consists of a stack of 12 pairs of residually-connected bidirectional LSTMs.
+In~\cite{Luo2023MusicRNN}, this consists of a stack of 12 pairs of residually-connected BiLSTMs.
 Finally, the mask estimation module consists of $B$ parallel feedforward modules which produce $B$ bandwise complex-valued masks.

 The overview of the proposed model is shown in \Cref{fig:model}.
 For clarity, BSRNN will only refer to the original model in~\cite{Luo2023MusicRNN}.
 Our proposed model will be referred to as ``BandIt''\footnote{From \textbf{band}spl\textbf{it}, and a reference to the multi-armed bandit problem.}.